snootched/cb-lcars/README.md

 For fun, the small block to the right of each room button will change colour to match the entity colour for the room's light group.

-This example shows now to use the base card as a canvas and add more cards on top.
-This code can be condensed if desired using things like the custom template card - and there are probably many otherways to get the same results.
+This example shows how to use the base card as a canvas and add more cards on top.
+This code can be condensed if desired using things like the custom template card - and there are probably many other ways to get the same results.

 Source: [`lightselector.yaml`](examples/lightselector.yaml)